Direct Primary Care is a new alternative to traditional Healthcare.

 Call, email, or text me.
 I will answer, take care of the problem, and if needed will meet you at the office.
 Please allow up to 2-3 hours for a reply.
 If it's an emergency, please call 9-1-1.

 Your insurance will still work the same for certain medications, lab tests, imaging and specialist referrals.
 Otherwise, we work directly for you, providing exceptional, personal, direct health care without the increasing constraints and limitations of the government and insurance companies.

 We recommend you continue to have health insurance to cover health care costs beyond the services of our practice, such as specialist care, hospitalization, radiological imaging, and labs other than those listed in our included services.
 The most cost-effective insurance to pair with direct primary care would be a high deductible/HSA plan.
 Check out this link on the topic of primary care without health insurance.

-We accept patients with or without insurance, but we do NOT bill insurance or Medicare/Medicaid.
+We accept patients with or without insurance, but we do NOT bill insurance or Medicare.
 If your health plan covers medications, we will complete necessary prior authorizations.
 If you have a high deductible private insurance plan, we will assist you in completing the HCFA form to submit a claim to your insurance.
+We are unable to accept new Medicaid patients at this time.

 Yes.
 We accept all patients, regardless of insurance status.

 I like to call it “Direct Primary Care” but if I had to consider it concierge care, I’d call it “concierge care for the common person.”
 Concierge care can sometimes cost a LOT more than I’m charging, with a lot of the same provisions.